Holiday Survival Tips for Neurodivergent Families: Prioritizing Peace, not Perfection

 Real talk, Mamas!?
 Holidays are often overwhelming for kids and families like ours - all the bright lights, loud music, unfamiliar textures, and schedule changes have us counting down the days until it’s all over.
 But there are ways to navigate it and support regulation (for our kids and us!).
-I am sharing a few have learned and lean into continually:
+I am sharing some of what we lean into continually for our family:

 For Ex. - "First, we will drive to Grandma's.
 Then, we will hug her.
 Next, we will eat.
 After that, we will open one gift.
 Then, we will go home."

-3. Mindful Time-Blocking: Avoid marathon holiday events, Mamas.
-We do not have to give into the pressure of doing it all, all at once.
+3. Mindful Time-Blocking: It’s OK to avoid marathon holiday events, Mamas.
+We don’t have to give into the pressure of doing it all, all at once.
 Take sensory breaks whenever they are needed (remember to have your sensory support tool kit with you always - a backpack is a great way to stay organized).

-Instead of staying at family / friends house until the gathering / dinner ends, instead you could say: "We will stay for as long we are able.”
+Instead of staying at family / friends houses until the gathering ends, instead you could say: "We will stay for as long we are able.”
 This honors your family’s capacity, and moves away from the tendency we have as caregivers to people please.

 4. Sensory "Regulation Station" at Home: Dedicate a corner in your kid’s room for a sensory regulation station at home and add in all their sensory support tools, for example -